 Only about 10 percent gets treatment.
 By looking for help, you’re already ahead of the pack.

-Now that you’ve decided to get help for your substance abuse, you need to find the best treatment for you.
+Now that you’ve decided to get help for your substance use disorder, you need to find the best treatment for you.
 Some people benefit from a step by step rehab program, such as Alcoholics Anonymous or Narcotics Anonymous.
 But they’re not for everyone, and they’re usually not enough on their own.
 You might want to consider non-12-step treatment programs.